 Financial Spreadsheets – they are needed for Scenario Analysis

 Let’s face it, running a profitable business is not as easy as a, b, c.
-It takes careful thought, many hours of research and a lot of discipline making financial decisions.
+It takes careful thought, many hours of research, and a lot of discipline making financial decisions.
 By using financial spreadsheets, decision making becomes more rational as one can understand on which basis a decision is made and compare different scenarios.
 Company owners will make financial decisions which are best for them, specifically which increase their equity value and returns.
-So criteria for decision making in finance can e.g. be
+So, the criteria for decision making in finance can be e.g.:

 - Net Present Value as a result of a DCF valuation, the higher the better